Skip to content

 PackagingError

-If the MSI file doesn't exist or metadata extraction fails.
+If the MSI file does not exist or extraction fails.

 ConfigError